Xuyuanp/nerdtree-git-plugin/README.md

 `let g:NERDTreeShowIgnoredStatus = 1` (a heavy feature may cost much more time)

-> How to add a symbol even on unmodified files
+> How to add a symbol even on unmodified files ?

-This is useful, if you want to have a consistent indentation.
+`let g:NERDTreeGitUnchangedIndicator = '✔︎'`

-`let g:NERDTreeGitUnchangedIndicator = '-'`
+This is especially useful in combination with [vim-devicons](https://github.com/ryanoasis/vim-devicons), because it allows you to keep a consistent indentation, regardless of git modification status.

 ## Credits